This post may contain affiliate links.

 For me, that means working on this blog.
 While I might not have the mental energy required to draft a whole blog post, I usually have enough to create a basic outline with a couple of key points I want to include.
 On really bad days when I don’t feel creative enough for even that, I settle for pinning post ideas and inspiration on Pinterest that I can look back on when I’m feeling better.

 Factor “zero” days into your timeline

 When goal setting it is often suggested to give yourself a timeline of completion, or a reasonable estimation of how long you think it will take you.
-I have suggested before (link to stick to your goals) that if you struggle sometimes with anxiety over meeting deadlines (especially self-imposed ones) then you might be better off just not setting a strict deadline in the first place.
+I have suggested before that if you struggle sometimes with anxiety over meeting deadlines (especially self-imposed ones) then you might be better off just not setting a strict deadline in the first place.

 If a timeline is required by outside forces (work projects and the like) and you have some measure of control in deciding the length of the timeline, do yourself a favor and factor in some “zero” days.
 These zero-days are low to no energy days that sometimes happen.
 So take however long you think the project will take you optimistically, and add a few days on to the end of it as a buffer.
 Best case scenario, you come in under projection, worst case you are still on time.

 Focus on 3 things you want to do per day

 Based on your energy level these could be big tasks or simpler things from your low energy task list.